gaowudao/CRITERIA3D/README.md

 # CRITERIA3D distribution
 CRITERIA3D distribution provides a set of libraries and executables for agro-meteorological analysis.
 It includes a numerical solution for three-dimensional water and heat flow in the soil, water balance, meteorological data interpolation, daily weather generator, radiation budget, snow accumulation and melt, crop development and crop water uptake.

-Executables with graphical user interface (CRITERIA3D, VINE3D, PRAGA and HEAT1D) are in `bin/` directory.
-They need MapGraphics library and a configuration file (default.ini), see [PRAGA wiki](https://github.com/ARPA-SIMC/CRITERIA3D/wiki/PRAGA) for more informations.
-Console tests and libraries are in `test/` and `lib/` directories.
+GUI executables (CRITERIA3D, VINE3D, PRAGA and HEAT1D) need MapGraphics library and a configuration file (default.ini), see [PRAGA wiki](https://github.com/ARPA-SIMC/CRITERIA3D/wiki/PRAGA) for more informations.
 QT distribution (5.7 or following) is needed.

 ## soilFluxes3D library
 SoilFluxes3D is a numerical solution for flow equations of water and heat in the soil, in a three-dimensional domain.